-We provide various administrative services to our U.S. retail funds, ETFs and the majority of our closed-end funds.
+We provide various administrative services to our U.S. retail funds, ETFs and certain closed-end funds.
 We earn fees based on each fund's average daily or weekly net assets.
-These services include: record keeping, preparing and filing documents required to comply with securities laws, legal administration and compliance services, customer service, supervision of the activities of the funds' service providers, tax services and treasury services as well as providing office space, equipment and personnel that may be necessary for managing and administering the business affairs of the funds.
+These services include: record keeping, preparing and filing documents required to comply with securities laws, legal administration and compliance services, client service, supervision of the activities of the funds' service providers, tax services and treasury services as well as providing office space, equipment and personnel that may be necessary for managing and administering the business affairs of the funds.